WORK ON CAMPUS

 Social Security Number (SSN)

-In order to be employed at Macalester or anywhere in the U.S., students must have a valid U.S. government-issued Social Security number.
+In order to be employed at Macalester or anywhere in the U.S., students must have a valid U.S. government-issued social security number.
+(More information can be found on our Social Security Number page).
 A Social Security card is necessary in order to be employed in the U.S., but it is only valid for employment if you (as an F-1 student) have employment authorization granted by USCIS or ISP.
-When filling out your W-4 form to present to your employer, you will have to write down your Social Security number; however, students who have been granted permission to work are not required to pay Social Security or Medicare taxes during the first 5 years they are in the U.S.
+When filling out your W-4 form to present to your employer, you will have to write down your Social Security number.
+Students who have been granted permission to work are not required to pay Social Security or Medicare taxes during the first 5 years they are in the U.S.

 The summer employment program is administered by the Student Employment Office for the months of June, July, and August.
 Employment may be full-time or part-time.